KChugh2903/SpectreCPU/docs/Overview.md

 # Modules
-What follows are short descriptions of some important modules in SoomRV.
+What follows are short descriptions of some important modules in spectre.
 Most of the following modules are themselves instantiated within the [Core](../src/Core.sv) module.

 ### [IFetch](../src/IFetch.sv)